|

 DIY Floating Kitchen Shelves

 This week I’m excited to tell you how to DIY large floating shelves and do it on a budget.
 During my design process I decided that I wanted to take down my existing upper cabinets on either side of my range hood and replace them with open shelving.
 I felt like it would be a great update to the kitchen and as someone who likes to change their decor often I thought it would be a great spot for display.
-I was planing to change our existing backsplash to subway tile, and thought that extending it up the entire wall behind the new floating shelves would look great.
+Since we were creating the shelves as a replacement for our upper cabinets we knew we would need them for extra storage and we’d need as much space as possible to accommodate everything that was in the cabinets before.
+I was also planning to change our existing backsplash to subway tile, and thought that extending it up the entire wall behind the new floating shelves would look great.

 kitchen before makeover